They say…

 When you’re researching great beer shops and get a personal recommendation from Tim Webb, compiler of the authoritative Good Beer Guide Belgium, you don’t take it lightly.
 And so I find myself one chilly early spring day on a lengthy but scenic train journey from Brussels to Belgium’s hilly far southeast.
 My destination is the country’s oldest town, Arlon, provincial capital of Belgian Luxembourg, and the last stop before entering the Grand Duchy of the same name.

-It’s a pretty little town rich in Celtic, and mediaeval heritage, with terraced streets clinging to a hillside. traditions in this rural region are also deep rooted.
+It’s a pretty little town rich in Celtic, Roman and mediaeval heritage, with terraced streets clinging to a hillside. traditions in this rural region are also deep rooted.
 Sadly few of the once prolific village breweries survived to the 1970s but the past couple of decades have seen a number of intriguing new micros appearing.

 Christophe Gillard, propriètaire de mi orge mi houblon, Arlon.